- Primary: OHR Program Lead

 - Summary of Rights Under the Fair Credit Reporting Act (PDF)

 - Positions that are non-academic student positions (2xxx job classification series); undergraduate academic teaching and research assistant positions (job codes 9512, 9513, 9522, and 9523); and graduate assistant positions (job codes 9510, 9511, 9515, 9517, 9518, 9519, 9521, 9526, 9527, 9528, 9529, 9531, 9532, 9533, 9571, 9572, 9573 9574, and 9575).

 - Other High-Level Leaders

-- For purposes of this policy, refer to Appendix: Senior and Other High-Level Positions Requiring Background Checks.
+- For purposes of this policy, refer to Appendix: Listing of Senior and Other High-Level Leader Positions for Background Checks and Verifications.

 - Senior Leaders